amrheing/Home-Assistant-Configuration/README.md

   cors_allowed_origins:
     - https://cast.home-assistant.io

-# single files needed for automations editor
+# single files needed for automations editor in web ui
 automation: !include automations.yaml
 scene:      !include scenes.yaml
 script:     !include scripts.yaml

 # includes by folders for manual editing
 # the tag name "xxx_old" is mandatory

+# first you have to create the folders
+# the files in the folders need to have the suffix .yaml
+# all other files will not be used

 automation old: !include_dir_merge_list  include_automations/
 device_tracker: !include_dir_merge_list  include_device_trackers/